Darigay/Fridgician/README.md

 You can contact us at divya.arigay@gmail.com , ernypoo92@gmail.com , nickcjohnson84@outlook.com

 ## contributors
-Starter code by U OF U Bootcamp and trilogy Education Services.
+This was lovingly crafted by Aaron Jones, Divya Aringay, and Nick Jonhnson.

 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.